apache/accumulo-website/contributor/contrib-projects.md

 Wikipedia data within Accumulo.
 It is a great place to start if you want to get familiar with good development practices building on Accumulo.

-For details on setting up the application, see the project&apos;s README.
-You can also read [an overview and some performance numbers][wikisearch].
+For details on setting up the application, see the project&apos;s [README.md][wiki-readme] where you can also read an overview and some performance numbers.

 The Apache Accumulo Wikisearch Example uses [Git][gitbook] version control ([browse][wikisearch-browse]|[checkout][wikisearch-checkout]).
 It builds with